My soul clings to you,Your right hand upholds me.

 Before the consummation of the Kingdom of God, Jesus who sits on the throne of David as our human representative (see more on this here) must put all his enemies under his feet.
 But also, as Peter says the purpose is also to bring the people of God into the Kingdom for “the Lord is not slow to fulfill his promise as some count slowness, but is patient toward you, not wishing that any should perish, but that all should reach repentance” (2 Peter 3:9, ESV).
 Isaiah echoes this sentiment, “Therefore the LORD waits to be gracious to you, and therefore he exalts himself to show mercy to you.
 For the LORD is a God of justice; blessed are all those who wait for him.”

-When Jesus told to Pilate, “My kingdom is not of this world,” he was making clear that we are currently in a time of two ages or two kingdoms and that the Kingdom of God would conquer as Christ speaks and bears witness to the truth.
+When Jesus told to Pilate, “My kingdom is not of this world,” he was making clear that we are currently in a time of two worlds or two kingdoms and that the Kingdom of God would conquer as Christ speaks and bears witness to the truth.
 We spoke of how Paul in Romans 10 talks about how when we proclaim the Gospel it is Christ himself speaking.
 Luke confirms this.
 He starts of in Acts saying, “In my first book, O Theophilus, I have dealt with all that Jesus began to do and teach . . .
 (Acts 1:1, ESV).
 In other words, the works of Christ are still active in our world both in Acts and in our world today.
 When Peter stood before the crowd during the first proclamation of the church, he predicated all that he said on this fact, “The Lord said to my Lord, Sit at my right hand, until I make your enemies your footstool” (Acts 2:34, ESV) This comes from Psalm 110:1 which is the most quoted Old Testament verse in the New Testament.
 Peter and the apostles had a boldness to proclaim the Gospel because they understood that Jesus sat on the right hand of God on the throne of David as the rightful king of God’s people.
 Christ is ruling over his Kingdom here and now and is turning the kingdom of this world upside down through the proclamation of the Gospel.
-So yes, we live in a world where there are two kingdoms.
+So yes, we live in a world where there are two kingdoms that are at war with each other.
 God is both building his Kingdom and calling a people to himself and treading underfoot the kingdom of this world through the Word of God.
-And despite appearances at times the war is not one sided, Jesus is both bringing people to himself through his word and through his word putting his enemies under his feet.
+And despite appearances at times, the war is not one sided, Jesus is both bringing people to himself through his word and through his word putting his enemies under his feet.
+Jesus only suffers his enemies long enough to bring us into his Kingdom.

 What is the practical application?